Icing-Project/NDA/docs/NDA-SPECS.md

-# NADE Desktop Application for Windows
+# NDA Desktop Application for Windows
 ## Professional Audio Encryption Bridge System

 ---

 ## Executive Summary

-The NADE Desktop Application is a Windows-native audio processing system designed to provide real-time encryption for various audio communication channels.
+The NDA Desktop Application is a Windows-native audio processing system designed to provide real-time encryption for various audio communication channels.
 Built with C++ and Qt6 for maximum performance, it leverages Windows audio APIs for optimal performance while maintaining a flexible plugin architecture for different audio sources and encryption methods.

 ### Key Features
 - **Windows Native Performance**: C++ implementation with direct Windows API access